elventear/quartz-scheduler/readme.txt

 Note that the quartz-weblogic module depends on the quartz-oracle module, and therefore the weblogic Maven profile implies the oracle profile.

+To create the downloadable distribution, invoke the package phase and the assembly:assembly plugin goal with prepare-distribution profile enabled, i.e.:

+    mvn -Pprepare-distribution package assembly:assembly

+To include the quartz-oracle and quartz-weblogic artifacts in the distribution, make sure to enable the respective profiles when assembling the package, i.e.:

+    mvn -Pprepare-distribution -Poracle,weblogic package assembly:assembly